 One office brings its staff for lunch, families come for dinner, Sunday school classes gather, and individuals drift in, joining strangers and greeting friends while marveling over the variety of food, pottery, and people.
 Has the soup ever run out?
 “We’ve come down to the wire,” Ledford says, bringing to mind the miracle of loaves and fishes.

-“They don’t want to leave,” adds Christine Ringuette, GUM’s communications and marketing director.
+“They don’t want to leave,” adds Christine Ringuette, GUM’s former communications and marketing director.
 “You’ll see their bowls stacked up on the table; they’re urging each other, ‘Taste this, taste this one.’ ” Local music makers, including saxophonist Wally West, along with Dr. Bobby Doolittle and Jim Carson, who’ve been playing to the crowd for decades, take to the stage for entertainment, and both a pastor and a rabbi give thanks.
 The scene is leisurely, lively, casual, congenial, and yet somehow profoundly moving.

 The Feast of Caring is a fundraiser for those experiencing food insecurity, yes, but “it’s also a ‘people-raiser,’ ” says Myron Wilkins, GUM’s former executive director, “to make people aware that the community right in your own neighborhood is struggling for food.
 What you’re eating — soup and a piece of bread — might be the only meal someone nearby has had all day.”